onOffice-Web-Org/oo-wp-plugin/Readme.md

 PREFIX=/tmp make release
 ```

 This will generate the directory /tmp/onoffice with the plugin data.

-If you need a zip file for testing, execute `make test-zip`.
+For more details on how to set up and build a .zip file you can upload directly to WordPress, see [BUILDING.md](./BUILDING.md).

 ## Getting Started